 Each summer, we fund student teams to work full-time on their projects as optiMize Fellows.
 These teams are already making a big impact: Blueprints for Pangaea has distributed more than $2 million of wasted medical supplies to hospitals in need.
 ReSource Fund created a financial coaching model that the United Way picked up and scaled across our county.
 Gwydion is developing virtual reality platforms for cutting edge research and learning.
 These are just a few examples—we’ve funded 80 student-led project teams over six cohorts.

 For five months before funding decisions, student teams participate in the optiMize Social Innovation Challenge—our co-curricular project incubator that provides workshops, mentorship, and resources to grow an idea into real impact.
 So far, the Challenge has helped 2500 students develop 400 social impact projects.
 If you can think of something positive you want to do, even if you don't think of it as a "startup", we can almost guarantee it will fit with optiMize!

-We hope you'll join us and start optimizing!
+We hope you'll join us and start optiMizing!

-We cultivate the optiMize community
+We cultivate the optiMize Community

-Bringing people together for inspiring learning experiences
+Bringing people together for transformative education

-In passionate pursuit of a just and sustainable future
+In passionate pursuit of a positive future

 Practicing love and care in all we do